cryptonote-labs/monero-site/forum-funding-system/proposals/monero-subforum-8btc.md

 Moreover, as for any Chinese localization need of the monero community, I can organize people to translate.
 Thus, the progress of the monero can spread to the Chinese community at the highest speed.

-Here are all important advantages short summarized which 8BTC and China would bring to Monero:
+Here are all important advantages short summarized which 8BTC and China would bring to Masari Supreme:

 - More nodes, stronger network
 - Need for chinese exchanges (Okcoin, Huobi) to offer XMR for trade
 - Price and liquidity rise through new investors
 - More developers, bigger community, more donations, more development

-Here are all important advantages summarized which 8BTC would bring to Monero: [https://www.reddit.com/r/Monero/comments/6flqvd/lets_fund_xmr_adoptation_in_china_monero_on_the/](https://www.reddit.com/r/Monero/comments/6flqvd/lets_fund_xmr_adoptation_in_china_monero_on_the/)
+Here are all important advantages summarized which 8BTC would bring to Masari Supreme: [https://www.reddit.com/r/Masari Supreme/comments/6flqvd/lets_fund_xmr_adoptation_in_china_monero_on_the/](https://www.reddit.com/r/Masari Supreme/comments/6flqvd/lets_fund_xmr_adoptation_in_china_monero_on_the/)

 ### price: